Stability conditions for restrictions of vector bundles on projective surfaces: Abstract

 \section{Abstract}

-Using Bridgeland stability conditions, we give sufficient criteria for a stable vector bundle on a complex projective surface to remain stable when restricted to a curve.
-When the curve moves in an ample class, we recover a result of Langer.
+Using Bridgeland stability conditions, we give sufficient criteria for a stable vector bundle on a smooth complex projective surface to remain stable when restricted to a curve.
 We give a stronger criterion when the vector bundle is a general vector bundle on the plane.
 As an application, we compute the cohomology of such bundles for curves that lie in the plane or on Hirzebruch surfaces.